-The top online marketplaces in the world sold over $2 trillion in 2019, accounting for 57% of global web sales, according to Digital Commerce 360’s analysis.
+The best online selling sites in the world sold over $2.6 trillion in 2020, accounting for 62% of global web sales, according to Digital Commerce 360’s analysis.

 The growth of marketplace sales leaves small business owners asking one question: to sell or not to sell on online marketplaces?

-Today, there are hundreds of online selling sites you’ll come across when running an online business.
+Today, there are hundreds of “best” sites to sell online you’ll come across when running an online business.
 Some are focused on specific niches, like video games and tech.
 Others allow retailers to sell anything from clothing to books to furniture and beyond.

-While there are benefits to selling online through marketplaces, things like commissions and transactions fees tend to deter sellers from signing up.
+While there are benefits to selling online through marketplaces, things like commissions and transaction fees tend to deter sellers from signing up.

 In this guide, we’ll walk you through some of the best online selling sites, the benefits of starting your own online store, and how using both can help reach new customers and make more sales.